Word-level Sign Language Recognition with Multi-stream Neural Networks Focusing on Local Regions and Skeletal Information: Method

-where $\bm{p}_i^b, \bm{p}_i^{lh}, \bm{p}_i^{rh}$ are the coordinates of the $i$-th keypoints of body, left, and right hands, respectively.
-Then the features extracted from the consecutive frame images are given as the input to ST-GCN.
-An overview of ST-GCN is shown in Fig.~\ref{fig:stgcn}.
-In ST-GCN, the skeletal data constructs two graph structures.
+where $\bm{p}_i^b$, $\bm{p}_i^{lh}$, and $\bm{p}_i^{rh}$ are the coordinates of the $i$-th keypoints of the body, left hand, and right hand, respectively.
+Note that, if OpenPose misses a keypoint detection, we set the coordinates of that keypoint to $(0, 0)$.
+Then, the features extracted from the consecutive frame images are input to the ST-GCN.
+An overview of the ST-GCN is shown in \cref{fig:stgcn}.
+In an ST-GCN, the skeletal data are used to construct two graph structures.
 One is a spatial graph that focuses on the spatial relationship among the keypoints extracted from a frame image.
-The other one is a temporal graph that focuses on the temporal change by connecting the same keypoints between frames.
-These graphs allow the classification model to train both spatial and temporal features of skeletal keypoints simultaneously.
-The model outputs the classification scores of sign language words using these mechanisms and is utilized for the final classification process.
+The other is a temporal graph that focuses on the temporal change by connecting the same keypoints between frames.
+These graphs allow the classification model to learn both the spatial and temporal features of skeletal keypoints simultaneously.
+The model outputs the classification scores of the sign language words using these mechanisms.
+These scores are used for the final recognition process.

-\if0 In addition to the factors mentioned in the previous subsection, there are other important factors in recognizing sign languages: the position of the hand in relation to the body and the direction in which the hand is pointing.
-To train the model to focus on these information, we use the skeletal information of the signers were used.
-Furthermore, by using skeletal information, the effect of information such as background and the signer appearance was mitigated.

-In this study, keypoints were extracted from a frame using OpenPose~\cite{cao2017openpose}, as illustrated in Figure~\ref{fig:keypoints}.
-Then, all the 2D coordinates of each keypoint were concatenated as the input feature and fed to the ST-GCN~\cite{yan2018stgcn}.

-ST-GCN is a network proposed by Yan~\etal for action recognition using skeletal data, and archive high action recognition accuracy.
-An overview of ST-GCN is shown in Figure~\ref{fig:stgcn}.
-In this method, the skeletal data is considered as two graph structures.
-One is a spatial graph that focuses on the relationship between joint points in the same frame.
-The other is a temporal graph that focuses on the variation in time direction by connecting the same joint points between frames.
-This allows the model to train both spatial and temporal features of skeletal points at the same time, thereby enabling human action recognition. \fi